He left at 02:54. The air had that half-hearted African autumn’s chill. He loved the almost cold – crisp.

 He pulled back.
 He’d been about to fall into narrative creation instead of experiencing the content of his own thoughts.
 He put feelings into story instead of going through them.
 He frowned.
 He couldn’t help comparing himself to selfie-takers who would document the great time they weren’t actually having.
 In some meta-state they were documenting themselves documenting themselves.

 He’d been so sure he would be able to feel an authentic something just then.
 He’d come close before his mind right-angled into that outward spiraling stream.
 It was as frustrating as an almost-orgasm.
-He put together his story, almost-unwillingly.
+He gave in to his impulse and put together his story, almost-unwillingly.
 He smellled, watched, listened and built a little world.
 He avoided his own thoughts by thinking too much.
-What a frustrating irony that was.
+What a frustrating irony.

 At some point he’d have to break the cycle by not completing the story, and not giving himself some faux closure.
 At some point he would have to sit down, and force himself to deal,